E-goi/EgoiPushLibraryIOS/README.md

-# What's new in version 2.0.4?
+# What's new in version 2.1.0?

-### PATCH:
+### MINOR:

-#### Update dependencies:

-The dependencies used in this SDK were updated to the latest versions.

-#### Compatibility with test campaigns:

-Add compatibility with test campaigns from E-goi by not sending the campaign events to E-goi.
+#### Allow user to take control of the notifications:

+It is now possible to take control of the UNUserNotificationCenter and call our methods when you need to.
+To do that, you just need to extend the new class [EgoiAppDelegateViewOnly](EgoiPushLibrary/Classes/Delegates/EgoiAppDelegateViewOnly.swift).
+After that, you can call our methods **EgoiPusLibrary.shared.requestNotificationsPermission()**, **EgoiPushLibrary.shared.processNotification()** and **EgoiPushLibrary.shared.handleNotificationInteraction()** to process the notifications with our logic.

 # EgoiPushLibrary